When it comes to having a great LinkedIn profile, there are 5 most important things to consider.

 Try these suggestions on your own LinkedIn profile and see the impact.

-Measure the impact for atleast a month after making these changes and you will definitely see a huge improvement in your search appearance.
+Measure the impact for at least a month after making these changes and you will see a huge improvement in your search appearance.

-Once your profile start appearing in search, you will automatically start receiving job offers from recruiters in your domain.
+Once your profile starts appearing in search, you will automatically start receiving job offers from recruiters in your domain.

 I hope you enjoyed reading this post and I also wish you implement these suggestions on your profile and let me know if it works for you.